LQRS: Learned Query Re-optimization Framework for Spark SQL: Decision Model

 \subsection{Model Design}

 This section presents the implementation details of the actor's policy $\pi_\theta(s)$ and the critic's value function $v_\phi(s)$.

-When the decision model receives a partial plan $s$, it first compresses the plan tree and encodes each of its nodes into embedding vectors.
+When the decision model receives a partial plan $s$, it first encodes each of its nodes into embedding vectors.
 The resulting vectorized tree is then processed separately by the actor and critic networks.
-The actor generates a probability distribution $\pi_\theta(s)$ over the set of valid actions, from which an action is selected using masked probabilities to filter out illegal operations.
+The actor generates a probability distribution $\pi_\theta(s)$ over the set of valid actions.
 Meanwhile, the critic produces a scalar estimate $v_\phi(s)$, representing the state's optimization potential.